Dave Phillips (musician): Career

-Zeitgenossen is a monthly radio-show for new music with Reto Mäder in which Phillips participates from 1999 - 2002, on Radio Kanal K, Aarau.
+From 1999 until 2002 Phillips and Reto Mäder participated in Zeitgenossen, a monthly radio-show for new music with on Radio Kanal K in Aarau.

 In 2000 Phillips and Tom Smith (of TLASILA) found OHNE and include Daniel Löwenbrück (Tochnit Aleph, Raionbashi) and Reto Mäder (rm74) in the line-up.
 OHNE were active until 2004.

-In 2003 Fear Of God reform, "a mistake that lasts six months," says Phillips.

-dead peni (stylised as all lower case) is born in 2004, Phillips’ one-man doom metal/sludge project.
+That same year, Phillips started dead peni (stylised as all lower case), a one-man doom metal/sludge project.

 In 2005 Phillips and Tochnit Aleph curate one evening for the LUFF/Lausanne Underground Film and Music Festival titled ‘Nuits Bruit des Corps’ including Masonna, Zbigniew Karkowski, Daniel Menche and dp's only performance of hole/holy.
 That same year Phillips is part of Camp Victory, a noise-opera by Gilles Aubry and Stéphane Montavon.

 In 2008/2009 Phillips plays bass and vocals for ‘Ketsu No Ana’, a grindcore/blackened crust outfit with Zürich squatters.
 After the squat they rehearsed in got raided and their drummer disappeared they split up.

-Perverts In White Shirts is a duo with Nathalie Dreier formed in 2011.
-At the end of 2012 the Extreme Rituals: A Schimpfluch Carnival Festival is held at the Arnolfini, Bristol England to celebrate the legacy of Schimpfluch, coinciding with its 25th anniversary.

-The Schimpfluch Associates label is founded with Rudolf Eb.er in 2013.

-Phillips curates a series of experimental/sound art/new music live events, first called entart, then atonal_zürich, then atra, from 2013 to 2017 nearly-monthly at Klubi (later Umbo) in Zürich, and from 2018 to 2019 at Ausland, Berlin.
+Phillips curated a series of experimental/sound art/new music live events, first called entart, then atonal_zürich, then atra, from 2013 to 2017 nearly-monthly at Klubi (later Umbo) in Zürich, and from 2018 to 2019 at Ausland, Berlin.

-To date (2025), Phillips has played around 800 concerts in 55 countries and has appeared on over 300 releases.
+As of 2025, Phillips has played around 800 concerts in 55 countries and has appeared on over 300 releases.